Health and Welfare

 Maximising health helps maximise flock productivity and is therefore a key aspect of sustainable and profitable sheep production.
 Tackling health issues not only involves costs in terms of treatment, but also costs in terms of loss of production.
-Good health is also important in helping meet industry and consumer expectations of high welfare and food safety.
+Good health is also important in helping meat industry and consumer expectations of high welfare and food safety.

 Good management, nutrition and husbandry form the basis of disease prevention.
 Health planning is an important tool not only in helping manage and minimise the impacts of know health issues within the flock, but also to help prevent and avoid health issues that currently aren’t affecting the flock.
-The feature on the right hand side highlights how one Dumfriesshire farmer's business has benefited from developing a health plan.

 Understanding how disease works can also be useful to farmers in developing strategies to control and manage it.
 QMS also holds a numbers of free workshops and events throughout the year for farmers to improve their knowledge on a range of animal health issues.
 We work alongside leading research institutes including The Moredun, James Hutton Institute, SRUC and SEFARI to ensure that the most up to date research is available to Scottish Farmers.
 Visit the events page for further information of forthcoming events in your area.

 Animal health and welfare has also been covered extensively within the Monitor Farm Scotland network of meetings and events.
 More information is available on your local monitor farm’s activities on The Monitor Farm Scotland website.

 Disease prevention is better than cure and a flock health plan, written in collaboration between the farmer, vet and advisor, can produce real benefits to the flock and to the economics of the farm business.
 Funding towards a specialist advice plan on animal welfare is available from The Farm Advisory Service- Integrated Land Management Plan.